-A. Pass one of the following national or state tests at the minimum score or level identified below:

-- 1. Score of 147 total on the CSU English Placement Test (EPT). - 2.
-Score of 500 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT) critical reading section if taken after March 1995.
+- A. Pass one of the following national or state tests at the minimum score or level identified below: - 1.
+Score of 147 total on the CSU English Placement Test (EPT). - Score of 550 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT) Evidenced Based Reading and Writing section if taken after February 2016.
+Score of 500 on the Scholastic Aptitude Test or Scholastic Assessment Test (SAT) critical reading section if taken before March 2016 and after March 1995.
 SAT verbal score of 470 if taken before March 1995. - 3.
-Score of 22 on the American College Test (ACT) English test if taken after October 1989.

-- 4. Score of "Exempt" or "Ready for College-Level English Courses" category on the CSU Early Assessment Program (EAP) taken in the 11th grade as part of the English Language Arts California Standards Test. - 5.
-Score of 3 on the College Board Scholastic Advanced Placement (AP) Language and Composition or Literature and Composition test. - 6.
-Score of 600 on the College Board Achievement Test in English Composition with Essay. - 7.
-Score of 680 or above on the College Board SAT Writing section. - 8.
-A score of 4-7 on the Higher Level English A1 International Baccalaureate examination.

-These scores are appropriate only to those students who satisfy the requirement upon matriculation in this catalog year or who take the examinations during this catalog year.
+Score of 22 on the American College Test (ACT) English test if taken after October 1989. - Score of 3 or higher on the College Board Scholastic Advanced Placement (AP) Language and Composition or Literature and Composition Test. - 5.
+A score of 4-7 on International Baccalaureate examination for the Higher Level English A1, Higher Level English A: Language and Literature or Higher Level English A: Literature. - Score of 600 on the College Board Achievement Test in English Composition with Essay (if taken before March 2016) - 7.
+Score of 680 or above on the College Board SAT Writing section (if taken before March 2016) - Result of "Standard Exceeded: Ready for CSU College-Level Coursework in English" on the CAASPP Early Assessment Program (EAP) examination taken in the 11th grade as part of the English Language Arts California Standards Test - 9.
+Result of Standard Met: "Conditionally Ready" for CSU college-level coursework in English on the CAASPP Early Assessment Program (EAP) examination and met the conditional requirement.
+The conditional requirement may be met by completing an approved English course in the 12th grade and earning a grade of "C" or better.
+Students who do not meet the conditional requirement will need to participate in the SDSU's FAST summer program, unless exemption was met through one of the following: - New SAT: A score between 510-540 on the Evidenced Based Readying and Writing Section (if taken after February 2016). - Old SAT: A score between 460-490 on the Critical Reading section of the old SAT Reasoning Test (if taken before March 2016). - A score of 19-21 on the English section of the ACT Test. - These scores are appropriate only to those students who satisfy the requirement upon matriculation in this catalog year or who take the examinations during this catalog year.

+OR
-B. Pass with a C or better an approved transferable college composition course that satisfies CSU General Education in Composition or Critical Thinking.

-C. Complete BOTH 1 and 2 below:

-1. Attempt but fail (with a score below 147 total) the CSU English Placement Test (EPT)
+- B. Pass with a C- or better an approved transferable college composition course that satisfies CSU General Education in Composition or Critical Thinking. - OR C. Complete BOTH 1 and 2 below: - 1.
+Attempt but fail (with a score below 147 total) the CSU English Placement Test (EPT)